 He jes’ keeps rollin’ along.

-This famous lament of hard labor, racism, and the indifferent river might read and sound like a Negro spiritual from the days of slavery, but it is not.
-It is a musical number from Show Boat, written in 1927 and set in the 1920s, about a river boat that docks and offers theatrical productions at towns along the water.
-“Ol’ Man River” is sung by one of the dock workers, Joe; here is Paul Robeson’s peerless rendition from the 1936 film.
+“Ol’ Man River,” a moving lament of hard labor, racism, and indifference, might read like a Negro spiritual from the days of slavery, but it is not.
+It is a musical number from Show Boat, written in 1927 and set in the 1920s, about a river boat that offers theatrical productions at towns along the water.
+“Ol’ Man River” is sung by one of the dock workers, Joe; here is Paul Robeson’s peerless rendition from the 1936 film version.
 The lyrics were written by Broadway songwriter Oscar Hammerstein.

 If it is not an actual Negro spiritual, how might we describe this song?
 Unlike traditional spirituals, the song includes very few biblical references—only to the judgment day when Joe will find rest and to another river, the Jordan, that he longs to cross to a new life.
 And Joe’s song is not a prayer, as many spirituals and hymns are; he is singing about the Mississippi, not to it.

-A similar, secular personification from a different work of twentieth-century entertainment is Wilson, Tom Hanks’ volleyball in the film Cast Away.
-Hanks’ character washes up on an uninhabited island along with a Wilson volleyball on which he draws a face.
-Alone over the ensuing years, Hanks converses with Wilson, yells at it, and grieves when it floats away from the raft Hanks escapes on.
-Like Joe’s all-knowing river, Wilson too, in Hanks’ mind, seems wise.
+Like Joe’s all-knowing river, Wilson, in Hanks’ mind, seems wise.
 Unlike the mute river, though, and appropriately for a man alone on a deserted island, Wilson seems to listen and respond.
-Both works show us the emergence of a religious experience out of an individual’s suffering and his need for a wise—but not a notably supernatural—companion.
+Both works portray the emergence of a living persona in an object, a process that results from an individual’s suffering and the need for a reliable, wise—but not a notably supernatural or even sympathetic—companion.

-Yet Joe’s river is, compared to the volley ball, a grander spiritual vision, for the exploited labor and dehumanizing racism that fill Joe’s life impact not only him but everyone around him.
-The Mississippi of the song is a transcendent presence and perhaps offers Joe some consolation that suffering and injustice are small pieces of a larger entity.
+Yet Joe’s river is, compared to the volleyball, a grander spiritual vision.
+The Mississippi is the witness for the exploitation and racism that fill not only Joe’s life but the lives of those around him.
+The Mississippi of the song is a transcendent presence and perhaps offers Joe the consolation that suffering and injustice are small pieces of a larger entity.
 Joe understands that the flow of the river, like the flow of time, does not stop for the struggles of anyone.